BoldingBruggeman/fortran-yaml/README.md

 * Only block style is supported for mappings and sequences; flow style is not.
 * All scalars are left as strings; interpreting them as native data types is left to the caller.
 Thus, keys in the (key : value) pairs of a mapping are strings by definition.
+* Use of quotes around strings is not supported.
+* Multi-line strings are not supported.

 Comments (starting with #) are allowed.
 As per the YAML specification, indentation must consist of spaces only (no tabs!)